hardisgroupcom/sfdx-hardis/docs/hardis/project/deploy/sources/dx.md

 You can define a list of package to install during deployments using property `installedPackages`

 - If `INSTALL_PACKAGES_DURING_CHECK_DEPLOY` is defined as `true` (or `installPackagesDuringCheckDeploy: true` in `.sfdx-hardis.yml`), packages will be installed even if the command is called with `--check` mode
-- You can automatically update this property by listing all packages installed on an org using command `sfdx hardis:org:retrieve:packageconfig`
+- You can automatically update this property by listing all packages installed on an org using command `sf hardis:org:retrieve:packageconfig`

 Example: